 As young people, if we’re exposed to COVID-19, we are much less likely to experience complications or take up a necessary hospital bed.
 Plus, many polling places are adding sneeze screens and giving out protective equipment, which minimizes your risk.
 No one is obligated to work the polls, but if you are a young person who feels comfortable doing so, consider becoming a poll worker to minimize shortages and the risk to elderly Texans.

 The specifics of working the polls vary from county to county.
 Generally, though, it involves working on Election Day from 6 a.m. to 8 p.m., potentially later if the lines are long.
 Poll workers can also get paid somewhere around $15 per hour, depending on your role and where you work.

 For the upcoming election, you can choose to work on Election Day, or you can work shifts during the early voting period.
 It also involves a training course, which can usually be taken online.
 Check with your local elections department for the details in your county.

 You don’t have to be 18 to be a poll worker, either.
 Texas has a student poll worker program, which allows for high school students 16 or older to serve as election clerks across the state.
 Students are paid for working the polls, and the program helps young people get involved in the electoral process.
 Students can also claim community service hours — and a boost to the resume.

-Of course, we shouldn’t need poll workers during a pandemic at all.
-Texas leaders need to allow for expanded, no excuse mail-in voting to minimize risk and the spread of COVID-19.
+In addition to coming up with creative solutions to protect voters who choose to vote in person, Texas leaders need to allow for expanded, no excuse mail-in voting to minimize risk and the spread of COVID-19.
 We also hope to see all counties implement other safety measures, like curbside voting, outdoor voting locations, and social distancing requirements.
 No one should have to vote in person if they don’t feel comfortable — you can go here to learn if you are eligible to vote by mail, and you can sign our petition calling on our state lawmakers to make vote-by-mail available to all Texans.